kiranz/just-api/docs/docs/features.md

  - followOriginalHttpMethod - by default we redirect to HTTP method GET. you can enable this property to redirect to the original HTTP method (default: false)
  - encoding - encoding to be used on setEncoding of response data.
 If null, the body is returned as a Buffer.
    Anything else (including the default value of undefined) will be passed as the encoding parameter to toString() (meaning this is effectively utf8 by default).
 (Note: if you expect binary data, you should set encoding: null.)
- - gzip - if true, add an Accept-Encoding header to request compressed content encodings from the server (if not already present) and decode supported content encodings in the response.
+ - gzip - if true, adds an Accept-Encoding header to request compressed content encodings from the server (if not already present) and decodes supported content encodings in the response.

 A sample spec on how to specify these options: